| |

 Demonstration of the HOG table, showing how an indoor user's hand can be captured and shown to an outdoor user with a wireless network

-Rear-view of the current 2006 tinmith system
+Rear-view of the 2006 tinmith system

 example showing how the user interface links up to the fingers on the user's gloves